johnsontemidev/miniportfoliopage/README.md

 ### Deploy to \<your-username>.github.io

-Create a new repository with your username as `<your-username>.github.io`.
+You can create a new repository with your username as `<your-username>.github.io`.
 And let the following command do the job for you.

 ```sh
   npm run predeploy